LukeMichaels/notebook/Development Notes/flexbox-notes.md

   flex-basis: 200px;
 }
 ```

   - flex-shrink is the opposite of flex-grow
   - flex is a shorthand property for flex-grow, flex-basis and flex-shrink
+  - The second and third values are optional in the flex shorthand.
+  - Setting only one number value for flex automatically sets the flex-basis value to 0.

 ```
 // the first value is for flex-grow, so here the item is getting set to flex-grow: 1 and because the default is 0 and we didn't provide anything, flex-basis is set to 0
 .item {